 Now we get to the expensive part, where unfortunately using points may be difficult — paying for your theme park tickets!

 Although Disney has its own credit cards, you would need to spend a lot of money on them in order to earn enough Disney Dollars for a family vacation.
-An alternative option would be to use a credit card where you can use your points to “erase” a travel transaction (in this case a theme park ticket), but that may not always be the best use of points.
+An alternative option would be to use a credit card where you can use your points to “erase” a travel transaction (in this case, a theme park ticket), or buy them through a travel portal.

 If you are dead set on paying for everything on your next Disney vacation with points and miles, we have a way for you to do so — even the park ticket.

-One of our favorite credit cards comes with a welcome bonus that would be enough for 10 days worth of Disney World theme park tickets!
+One of our favorite credit cards comes with a welcome bonus that would be enough for several days’ worth of Disney World theme park tickets!

 That means with the welcome bonus alone, you could pay for a family of 4 to visit the parks for multiple days and then wipe out the charges when they hit at a rate of 1 cent per mile.
 Pretty cool, huh?

 Hot Tip: Tickets purchased directly from Disney can sometimes post as Entertainment, but when you buy tickets via Undercover Tourist, it will code as Travel — which can be offset with the Capital One Venture card.

 Never before has there been a credit card built specifically with renters in mind.
 Enter the Bilt World Elite Mastercard® Credit Card, designed specifically to help renters earn rewards on their rent payments with no fees.

 Of course, aside from rewards on rent, there are many other solid benefits that the card offers that add extra value to cardholders.
 In this guide, we provide a complete breakdown of everything the Bilt card has to offer to help you decide whether the card makes sense for you.

 Bilt has been making big moves lately.
 The launch of the Bilt Rewards Travel Portal has opened up the possibility to pay for theme park tickets with points.